Thank you for reading our post, please rate this article at the end.

 The biggest benefit of the Xpanse solar awning is its bi-facial, which means it can produce electrical energy when illuminated on both sides.
 Of course, this isn’t a new technology, but it’s great to know the Xpanse has greater efficiency than a similarly-rated mono-facial module.

-The bi-facial solar technology makes more sense in the northern states since it can significantly increase solar production in places with snow.
-Even if the panels get covered in snow, the back panel still receives sunlight from the light bouncing off the white reflective snow.
+Bi-facial solar technology makes more sense in the northern states since it can significantly increase solar production in places with snow.
+Even if the panels are covered in snow, the back panel still receives sunlight from the light bouncing off the white reflective snow.

 Powerful

 The other advantage of the Xpanse is that it can provide up to 1.2 kW of solar power.
-I love this because it’s usually difficult to generate enough power from an RV roof because there’s usually limited space.
+I love this because generating enough power from an RV roof is usually difficult.
+After all, there’s usually limited space.
 In any case, most solar RV panels I’ve encountered can only manage 500 to 800 W.

-In contrast, the Xpanse can generate enough juice to run the RV onboard appliances while providing a comfy shady place.
+In contrast, the Xpanse can generate enough juice to run the RV’s onboard appliances while providing a comfy, shady spot.

-On top of that, Xpotent Power also has other options, such as the 800W and 1 kW models, so it’s easy to find an option suiting your electrical needs.
+Xpotent Power also offers other options, such as the 800W and 1 kW models, so it’s easy to find an option that suits your electrical needs.

 Bypass Diodes

 I also love that the Xpanse RV solar awning is integrated with bypass diodes on each model.
-This is a feature we see with most high-end solar panels, and it’s useful for improving the efficiency of solar panels connected in series.
+This feature is seen with most high-end solar panels, and it’s useful for improving the efficiency of solar panels connected in series.
 It ensures the solar panel’s performance isn’t affected even if sections of the panels are compromised or shaded.

 Durability

-We’re yet to test it, but the manufacturer has employed an ingenious design to help with weather tolerance.
-The solar panel array has small gaps between the individual models for airflow and prevents the panels from becoming a large parachute.
+We have yet to test it, but the manufacturer has employed an ingenious design to help with weather tolerance.
+The solar panel array has small gaps between the individual models for airflow, which prevents the panels from becoming a large parachute.

 There’s also the auto-retract feature, which allows the awning to retract to protect itself completely.
-But honestly, I wouldn’t trust the auto retract this feature, especially not on the winds that seem to come out of nowhere and shake the trailer.
+But honestly, I wouldn’t trust the auto-retract feature, especially not when winds seem to come out of nowhere and shake the trailer.

 Easy to Control

-Thanks to the integrated touch button, operating the Xpanse is also a breeze.
-But again, I wouldn’t want to trust this automation for reasons we shall discuss later.
-I would’ve loved to see a manually-operated RV awning system.
+Operating the Xpanse is also a breeze thanks to the integrated touch button.
+But again, I wouldn’t trust this automation for reasons we shall discuss later.
+I would’ve loved to see a manually operated RV awning system.

 Compatibility